garandrew102/Heart2Heart/README.md

 ## About Us

-We are a group of developers who wanted to participate in the hackathon and make something to benefit Gift of Life
+We are a team of developers who wanted to participate in the Palm Beach Tech 2020 Hackathon and make useful contribution to benefit Gift of Life.

 **Liz:** I'm a full stack developer and current teaching assistant at Wyncode.
 I'm happiest when coding and am always up for a challenging new project!
 Find my GitHub profile [here](https://github.com/e-a-w)!

 **Calvin:** Cal is a creative and motivated web developer who is ready to roll up his sleeves and solve any problem in front of him.
 He is a strong communicator and took lead as project manager and full-stack developer on multiple projects.
 Prior to Wyncode he was working in the medical field as PT intern and holds a BA degree in Gradual Studies from University of Central Florida.
 Find my GitHub profile [here](https://github.com/Cal9233)!

 **Andrew:** Hello, my name is Andrew Garcia.
 I have a background in HR/Project management and work in the music industry as a musician/producer.
 I graduated from the City College of New York with a BA in Psychology and recently completed the Full Stack Web Dev course at Wyncode.
 I value the knowledge and experience that I've obtained working in different industries and look forward to a career in tech.
 Find my GitHub profile [here](https://github.com/garandrew102)!